pillar-markup/pillar/README.md

 ```

 That will create a `build` directory in the working directory and build pillar in there.
 You can then proceed to install pillar where you want in your home directory.
-Here we place it as .pillar.
+Here we place it as .pillar in our home directory.

 ```bash
 $ mv Pillar ~/.pillar